Sanyam2103/neural-style-transfer/README.md

 ## Project Overview
 This project implements Neural Style Transfer (NST) using TensorFlow and provides a user-friendly interface using Streamlit.
 Neural Style Transfer is a deep learning technique that allows blending the content of one image with the style of another image, resulting in visually appealing artworks.

-The core idea behind NST is to separate and then recombine the content and style of two input images using a pre-trained convolutional neural network, typically VGG19.
+The core idea behind NST is to separate and then recombine the content and style of two input images using convolutional neural network, typically VGG19.

 ## Installation Instructions
 To set up the environment and run the project, follow these steps: